SerNet/verinice-veo-web-documentation/en/roadmap/index.md

 <!-- https://gitlab.int.sernet.de/groups/veo/-/epics/208 -->

-The statement of application (SoA) should be better documented in the scope object within the Control Implementation (CI) for individual controls.
+The statement of applicability (SoA) should be better documented in the scope object within the Control Implementation (CI) for individual controls.

 ### Support for registry mirroring for on-premises operations <Badge type="danger">Development</Badge>